QVQ’s imaging agents are suitable for correlative imaging from nanometer to meter scale. (animation by ScienceTransmitter)

 QVQ provides expertise in each step of VHH technology, including immunizations, phage-display selections and screening, production, molecular modeling and genetic optimization.
 In addition, QVQ offers a considerable number of high quality, off-the-shelf VHHs targeting molecules related to cancer, age related diseases and infectious diseases.

 Immunization and library construction

-QVQ collaborates with Kaneka Eurogentec on the immunization of llamas.
-The immunizations are conducted according to the applicable animal welfare act at place.
-All immunizations are reviewed by the internal animal experiment commission of the company before starting the immunization.
+QVQ collaborates with Kaneka Eurogentec and Preclinics on the immunization of llamas.
+The immunizations are conducted according to the applicable animal welfare act at place and all immunizations are reviewed by the internal animal experiment commission of the company before starting the immunization.

 QVQ has experience in using several antigens forms ranging from purified natural and recombinant protein up to complex cells and tissue for immunizations and selections.
 Optimized immunization protocols allow for immunization with low amounts of recombinant protein with high success rates.

 At least 2 animals are scheduled for each immunization to ensure diversity of the selected VHH and to avert possible non-responder animals.
 Four injections with antigen are included in the standard 43-day protocol, which can be extended with additional boost-immunizations for generation of very high specific or affinity VHH’s.